d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 Now let us calculate $y$.
-Because we wish to subsequently calculate gradients, we want MXNet to generate a computation graph on the fly.
+Because we wish to subsequently calculate gradients, we want MXNet to generate a computational graph on the fly.
 We could imagine that MXNet would be turning on a recording device to capture the exact path by which each variable is generated.